 Imposing striker Strandli joined Leeds in 1993 during their unsuccessful title defence having been a shining light in his native Norway.

-Despite scoring on his debut, though, he struggled to adapt to the English game and left just a year later having contributed two goals in 16 appearances.
-He will be remembered as one of the worst Leeds United signings ever.
+He struggled to adapt to the English game and left just a year later having contributed two goals in 16 appearances.
+He will always be remembered as one of the worst Leeds United signings ever.